Gibbons-Lab/isb_course_2021/docs/16S/talk.md

 <br>

-:thinking_face: Do you have an idea for what we could do with those two data sets?
+:thinking_face: Do you have an idea for what we could do with these two data sets?
 What quantities might we be interested in?

 ---